TheDuckenEngineer/Kiethley-Base-Programming/README.md

 uv run --script Test.py --with .
 Restart VSCode.
 The top import lines won’t have the yellow underscore showing the setup is complete.

-Finish by making a Data folder for your dated to be automatically stored into.
+## Getting started
+After installed, finish by making a 'Data' folder.
+The script automatically places your data in a folder named 'Data'.
+The Juptier notebook isn't likely to run readily and an error code will be thrown.
+To fix this, click the drop down on the run button and run in a dedicated terminal.

 Updates will manifest at the bottom left of the program.
 Updates will show as a number attributed to the downwards arrow.
 Be sure to check this occasionally.
 ![image](https://github.com/user-attachments/assets/24897d88-4c89-45d3-ba98-97b3ec5fa97f)